+A haboob may not sound like meteorological terminology, but this word refers to a desert windstorm.
 The word "haboob" comes from the Arabic word habb, meaning “wind.”
-A haboob is a wall of dust as a result of a microburst or downburst.
-The air forced downward is pushed forward by the front of a thunderstorm cell, dragging dust and debris with it, as it travels across the terrain.
+A haboob is a wall of dust that is a result of a microburst or downburst—the air forced downward is pushed forward by the front of a thunderstorm cell, dragging dust and debris with it, as it travels across the terrain.

-The wind during a haboob is usually up to about 30 mph and dust can rise high into the air as it blows over the Valley.
-A haboob can last for up to three hours.
-It usually arrives suddenly.
+The wind during a haboob is usually up to about 30 mph (but can be as strong as 60 mph) and dust can rise high into the air as it blows over the valley.
+A haboob can last for up to three hours and usually arrives suddenly.

 Haboobs occur mostly during the summer months (but are not necessarily restricted to the monsoon period) in arid regions of Arizona, New Mexico, California, and Texas.

 Phoenix, for example, experiences various degrees of severity of these dust storms, but the haboob is the largest and most dangerous.
 According to the National Weather Service, Phoenix encounters on average about three haboobs per year during the months of June through September.